htmfilho/sports/_posts/2024-06-02-rio-marathon.md

 ## Trash, Trash, and More Trash

 Water was served in plastic cups and all thrown away on the streets, forming piles and piles of garbage.
 An environmental disaster!
-I saw some Garis (city cleaners) cleaning the mess, so I supposed the city was in charge of the clean-up, not the organizers, which is unusual and less efficient.
+I saw some Garis (city cleaners) cleaning the mess, so I suppose the city was in charge of the clean-up, not the organizers, which is unusual and less efficient.
 By the way, people working for the race were not volunteers.
-They were paid to be there, but they acted like they didn't want to.
+They were paid to be there but acted like they didn't want to.
 In my experience, races run by volunteers are much better.
 They act like they own the race.
 They are self-managed, proactive, and problem solvers.

 ![Water Station](/sports/images/posts/rio-marathon-2024-water.jpg)